Bad reviews are bad for business. They negatively influence your online reputation and can even drive away potential patients.

 The amount of time your patients spend in your lobby forms a critical component of their overall experience at your practice.
 And online reviews show a distinct trend: wait times matter.
 According to industry analysts, 40 percent of patients said they would switch practices if it meant shorter wait times.

-Moreover, many positive reviews not only discuss the doctors and staff but also focus on how much of their day they had to spend (aka waste) to receive treatment.
+Moreover, many negative reviews not only discuss the doctors and staff but also focus on how much of their day they had to spend (aka waste) to receive treatment.

 When patients are left waiting, they tend to develop negative feelings toward the practice, no matter what the treatment outcome.